-The Notting Hill Carnival is only a week away, so if you are coming to London to enjoy this festival then you should come prepared!
-The Carnival has been running since 1966, and has grown to be one of the largest street festivals in the world, with around a million people showing up over the two day event.
-With that many people descending onto the streets of this London village its important to plan ahead to make the most of your experience.
+The Notting Hill Carnival is one of the best events in London, so if you are coming to London to enjoy this festival then you should come prepared!
+The Notting Hill Carnival has been running since 1966 and has grown to be one of the largest street festivals in the world, with around a million people showing up over the two-day event.
+With that many people descending onto the streets of this London village it’s important to plan ahead to make the most of your experience.

-This year carnival is on the 28th and 29th of August, and to get you ready here are my top 10 tips for making the most of a trip to the Carnival:
+To get you ready for this year’s Notting Hill Carnival here are my top 10 tips for making the most of a trip to the Carnival:

-Each year carnival falls on August Bank Holiday weekend, spanning Sunday and Monday, with Sunday being Children’s Day and Monday the main parade.
+Each year the Notting Hill Carnival falls on August Bank Holiday weekend, spanning Sunday and Monday, with Sunday being Children’s Day and Monday the main parade.

 Monday is the main event, starting at 9am and running (officially) until 8.30pm, where you will see over 60 bands, countless colourful floats and processions of dancers make their way around W10.
-Expect to find yourself up on someones shoulders dancing to a Caribbean steel band.
-If you want to make the most of the whole weekend, there are plenty of warm up and after parties to keep you entertained.
+Expect to find yourself up on someone’s shoulders dancing to a Caribbean steel band.
+If you want to make the most of the whole weekend, there are plenty of warm-ups and after parties to keep you entertained.

-Make sure you plan how to get to and from carnival and don’t rely on all usual public transport options.
-Notting Hill Gate will be exit-only from 11am-7pm on both Sunday and Monday and will be have no interchange between the District, Circle and Central lines at this station from 11am-7pm on Sunday and not at all on Monday.
+Make sure you plan how to get to and from the Carnival and don’t rely on all usual public transport options.
+Notting Hill Gate will be exit-only from 11am-7pm on both Sunday and Monday and will have no interchange between the District, Circle and Central lines at this station from 11am-7pm on Sunday and not at all on Monday.